Woman Dies at Park When Palm Tree Falls on Her

 Contact an Experienced Personal Injury Attorney Today

 If you or your loved one was injured at a park, especially if the accident occurred at a public park, it is imperative to speak to a Florida personal injury attorney as quickly as possible.
-The attorneys at the Leifer Law Firm have years of experience helping protect our clients’ rights and get them the compensation they deserve, and we can help you too.
+The attorneys at Leifer & Ramirez have years of experience helping protect our clients’ rights and get them the compensation they deserve, and we can help you too.
 Contact us today to schedule a free consultation.